 Liam shrugged.
 “Everything will be alright, Lara.
 Maybe not too soon, but I promise you everything will be fine.”
 He stated one more time before he slid away from her, giving another person behind him a chance to talk to her.

 Lara saw Liam’s sister Rosalie Hannaford with her boyfriend, Phoenix Souveraine.
 Both of them were the picture perfect of ideal couple.
-They’re also wearing simple black outfit though the color didn’t lesser the sophistication of their looks.
+They were also wearing simple black outfit though the color did not lesser the sophistication of their looks.

 Rosalie was simply a stunning creature, almost ethereal.
 As one of the wealthiest heiress in the country, her personality was as beautiful as her face.
-Couple of times she’d showed her kindness in the past and today was no exception.
+Couple of times she had showed her kindness in the past and today was no exception.

 “Hi there…”Rosalie said, forming a sad smile on her face.
 “Are you okay, Lara?”

 Lara nodded, her veil fell from her head to her shoulder.
 “Thank you so much Rosalie.”

 “If you need me, you know, I’ll be there.”
 Rosalie caressed Lara’s pale face gently.
 Then gently she closed the distance between them by hugging Lara so tightly.

 The sweet expensive fragrance came from Rosalie, tingled in her nose and Lara also felt a fresh of tears dampened her clothes, she knew Rosalie was crying but Lara could not cry anymore.
 “Thanks.”
 That was all she could say after she drew herself from Rosalie’s embrace.

 “That’s all right.”
 Rosalie said and gave her turn to her tall and muscular handsome boyfriend who was standing mutely next to her.